 Then use a second piece of Masonite to create an artwork “sandwich” with the items.

-Once you have this package ready, it helps to take two sheets of cardboard to create another sandwich around the artwork.
+Once you have this package ready, it helps to take two cardboard sheets to create another sandwich around the artwork.
 Once you reach this stage, you will want to seal all four sides with shipping tape.

 Final Thoughts to Consider When Moving Fine Art

 Each crate should have a clear label that speaks directly to what it contains.
-Umbrellas indicate that the item must remain dry, while a broken wine glass says that it is fragile.
-You will want to have a “face” written on the exterior to indicate the placement of the artwork inside of the package.
+Umbrellas indicate that the item must remain dry, while a broken wine glass says it is fragile.
+You will want to have a “face” written on the exterior to indicate the artwork’s placement inside the package.

-You should complete a condition report of the artwork before moving the item, including any photographs of previous damage to ensure an accurate inspection occurs upon arrival.
+You should complete a condition report of the artwork before moving the item, including any previous damage photographs, to ensure an accurate inspection occurs upon arrival.

 If the item needs assembly, then send those instructions with the artwork if you’re traveling separately from it.

 Moving or shipping fine art requires a lot of careful planning.
-Experienced professionals can help you to pack each item correctly to reduce the risk of damage while it is in transit.
+Experienced professionals can help you pack each item correctly to reduce the risk of damage in transit.
 If you’re not sure about completing this work by yourself, then call a trusted provider today for a detailed estimate.